beryln-t/GlowGetter/readme.md

 ### 2. scalability

 Scalability was taken into consideration during development of project.
-For instance instead of setting value for quiz as "Yes" and "No", numbers are used instead to allow for easily adding more question options in the future.
+For instance instead of setting the value for quiz as "Yes" and "No", numbers are used instead to allow for easily adding more question options in the future.

 ```javascript
     analyserResponse: [